cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 An FLP specifies the following algorithms for generating and verifying proofs of validity (encoding is described below in {{flp-encode}}):

-* `Flp.prove(input: Vec[Field], prove_rand: Vec[Field], joint_rand: Vec[Field])
+* `Flp.prove(meas: Vec[Field], prove_rand: Vec[Field], joint_rand: Vec[Field])
   -> Vec[Field]` is the deterministic proof-generation algorithm run by the prover.
-Its inputs are the encoded input, the "prover randomness" `prove_rand`, and the "joint randomness" `joint_rand`.
+Its inputs are the encoded measurement, the "prover randomness" `prove_rand`, and the "joint randomness" `joint_rand`.
 The prover randomness is used only by the prover, but the joint randomness is shared by both the prover and verifier.

-* `Flp.query(input: Vec[Field], proof: Vec[Field], query_rand: Vec[Field],
+* `Flp.query(meas: Vec[Field], proof: Vec[Field], query_rand: Vec[Field],
   joint_rand: Vec[Field], num_shares: Unsigned) -> Vec[Field]` is the
   query-generation algorithm run by the verifier.
-This is used to "query" the input and proof.
+This is used to "query" the measurement and proof.
 The result of the query (i.e., the output of this function) is called the "verifier message".
-In addition to the input and proof, this algorithm takes as input the query randomness `query_rand` and the joint randomness `joint_rand`.
-The former is used only by the verifier. `num_shares` specifies how many input and proof shares were generated.
+In addition to the measurement and proof, this algorithm takes as input the query randomness `query_rand` and the joint randomness `joint_rand`.
+The former is used only by the verifier. `num_shares` specifies how many shares were generated.

 * `Flp.decide(verifier: Vec[Field]) -> Bool` is the deterministic decision
   algorithm run by the verifier.
-It takes as input the verifier message and outputs a boolean indicating if the input from which it was generated is valid.
+It takes as input the verifier message and outputs a boolean indicating if the measurement from which it was generated is valid.

 Our application requires that the FLP is "fully linear" in the sense defined in
 {{BBCGGI19}}.
-As a practical matter, what this property implies is that, when run on a share of the input and proof, the query-generation algorithm outputs a share of the verifier message.
-Furthermore, the privacy property of the FLP system ensures that the verifier message reveals nothing about the input's validity.
-Therefore, to decide if an input is valid, the Aggregators will run the query-generation algorithm locally, exchange verifier shares, combine them to recover the verifier message, and run the decision algorithm.
+As a practical matter, what this property implies is that, when run on a share of the measurement and proof, the query-generation algorithm outputs a share of the verifier message.
+Furthermore, the privacy property of the FLP system ensures that the verifier message reveals nothing about the measurement other than whether it is valid.
+Therefore, to decide if a measurement is valid, the Aggregators will run the query-generation algorithm locally, exchange verifier shares, combine them to recover the verifier message, and run the decision algorithm.

-The query-generation algorithm includes a parameter `num_shares` that specifies the number of shares of the input and proof that were generated.
+The query-generation algorithm includes a parameter `num_shares` that specifies the number of shares that were generated.
 If these data are not secret shared, then `num_shares == 1`.
 This parameter is useful for certain FLP constructions.
-For example, the FLP in {{flp-generic}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid input, is the same regardless of the number of shares.
+For example, the FLP in {{flp-generic}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid measurement, is the same regardless of the number of shares.

 An FLP is executed by the prover and verifier as follows:

 ~~~
-def run_flp(Flp, inp: Vec[Flp.Field], num_shares: Unsigned):
+def run_flp(Flp, meas: Vec[Flp.Field], num_shares: Unsigned):
     joint_rand = Flp.Field.rand_vec(Flp.JOINT_RAND_LEN)
     prove_rand = Flp.Field.rand_vec(Flp.PROVE_RAND_LEN)
     query_rand = Flp.Field.rand_vec(Flp.QUERY_RAND_LEN)

     # Prover generates the proof.
-    proof = Flp.prove(inp, prove_rand, joint_rand)
+    proof = Flp.prove(meas, prove_rand, joint_rand)

-    # Shard the input and the proof.
+    # Shard the measurement and the proof.
-    input_shares = additive_secret_share(inp, num_shares, Flp.Field)
+    meas_shares = additive_secret_share(meas, num_shares, Flp.Field)
     proof_shares = additive_secret_share(proof, num_shares, Flp.Field)

-    # Verifier queries the input shares and proof shares.
+    # Verifier queries the meas shares and proof shares.
     verifier_shares = [
         Flp.query(
-            input_share,
+            meas_share,
             proof_share,
             query_rand,
             joint_rand,
             num_shares,
         )
-        for input_share, proof_share in zip(input_shares, proof_shares)
+        for meas_share, proof_share in zip(meas_shares, proof_shares)
     ]

     # Combine the verifier shares into the verifier.